 The fourth day of the eclipse is the day of marriage; Dorda.

-Though Animon can get married any day of the year, it only becomes legally binding on the fourth day of the Summerfest.
-If the married party decide they no longer wish to be married before their first Summerfest together they burn any proof of their marriage (all hair/fur/feather gifts they received and any written certificates) and make an offering to Scara.
+Though Animon can get married any day of the year, it only becomes legally binding on the fourth day of the Sunfest.
+If the married party decide they no longer wish to be married before their first Sunfest together they burn any proof of their marriage (all hair/fur/feather gifts they received and any written certificates) and make an offering to Scara.

 Day Five: Sumda

-Animon believe birthmarks are scars that their ancestors wore after being wounded for an honourable reason (from saving someone from fire; to fighting in a war; to getting a cat out of a tree)
+Animon believe birthmarks are scars that their ancestors wore after being wounded for an honourable reason (from something big like saving someone from fire or fighting a war, to simply being scratched while getting a cat out of a tree).

 Animon art is quite abstract.
 They make art with rainbow scars; black and red is used in a lot of self-portraits of artists who still hold negative emotions with their marks, or often on an evil villain with scars.

-Quite common for Animon to carry bags of small stones and crystals from their suitors.
-This isn’t a religious tradition as much as Animon just like stones and crystals and will often give them to each other as a sign of affection.
+It is quite common for Animon to carry bags of small stones and crystals from their suitors.
+This isn’t a religious tradition as much as many Animon just like stones and crystals and will often give them to each other as a sign of affection.
 This is especially common with Rendi races.

-In Animon-dominated kingdoms, many kings and queens have been openly gay and married partners of the same sex, adopting heirs instead of having blood-related children.
+In Animon-dominated kingdoms, many kings and queens have been openly queer and married partners of the same sex, adopting heirs instead of having blood-related children.